Part of the Project

 “I think that the Emerging Creatives programme helps to bridge this gap, not only through the workshops & exhibition but also through the networking & mentoring which can open many doors for creatives trying to enter their industry.”

-She will be exhibiting alongside 49 other creatives from all around South Africa, who all form part of different creative sectors.
 The programme was created by Design Indaba in association with the Department of Arts and Culture to give a voice to up and coming industry innovators.

 Read more on Emerging Creatives 2019: